-Claytor Nature Study Center
+Claytor Nature Center

-The Claytor Nature Student Center has become one of the region’s most comprehensive sites for the study of science and the environment.
+The Claytor Nature Center has become one of the region’s most comprehensive sites for the study of science and the environment.

-Ambitious plans are in place to achieve Lynchburg’s vision of the Center as a nationally recognized environmental science education and research facility.
+Ambitious plans are in place to achieve Lynchburg’s vision of the Center as a nationally-recognized environmental science education and research facility.
 There is also a great need for improved information technology that will significantly strengthen the Center’s education and research capabilities.

 Lynchburg recently partnered with Historic Sandusky, which sits just a mile from campus.
 An important Civil War site and registered Virginia Historic Landmark, the home is one of the finest examples of Federal style architecture in Virginia’s Piedmont region.
-Sandusky’s library, document archives, and collections provide a range of options for LC student research, scholarship and publication.
+Sandusky’s library, document archives, and collections provide a range of options for Lynchburg student research, scholarship and publication.

 Office of Equity and Inclusion